-In the United States, there were 4,500 jobs for Gaming Manager in 2016.
+In 2016, there was an estimated number of 4,500 jobs in the United States for Gaming Manager.
 New jobs are being produced at a rate of 2.2% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Gaming Manager by 2026.
-The BLS estimates 500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.

 The states with the most job growth for Gaming Manager are Washington, Oregon, and North Dakota.
 Watch out if you plan on working in Illinois, Michigan, or West Virginia.
 These states have the worst job growth for this type of profession.

 Average Gaming Managers Salary

 The average yearly salary of a Gaming Manager ranges between $47,150 and $134,490.

 Gaming Managers who work in New York, Nevada, or Ohio, make the highest salaries.